- What Is a Task List?

-What is a Task List?
+What Is a Task List?

 A task list is, of course, a list of tasks.
 Listing out your tasks is a useful exercise that helps you work more efficiently, because you have outlined what you need to do.

 Therefore, your task list is a place where all the work needed to complete the project is collected.
-It can be a personal task list that gathers only your own work, or a team task list that captures a work the group needs to accomplish.
+It can be a personal task list that gathers only your own work, or a team task list that captures the work the group needs to accomplish.

 Why Use a Task List?

 Simply, a task list makes big goals appear more achievable by breaking them down into smaller bits.

 Writing things down is always helpful.
 As you assemble your task list, you might notice things that had first escaped you.
 This gives you a better picture of the whole project and helps you plan to complete it.